ACMLCZH/IntelligentMusicPlayer/README.md

 #### AI Support
 To use natural language-guided playlist management and AI music generation, you should configure your API key correctly:
-- For OpenAI: Access [Azure OpenAI Service](https://github.com/marketplace/models/azure-openai/gpt-4o) in Github Marketplace to get your OpenAI GPT-4o API key.
+- For OpenAI: Access [Azure OpenAI Service](https://github.com/marketplace/models/azure-openai/gpt-4o) in Github Marketplace to get your OpenAI key (we used GPT-4o-mini).
 Then set your environment value `OPENAI_API_KEY` as your API key.
 You can use commands like:
 ```bash
 # For Linux
 export OPENAI_API_KEY=your_api_key_here